WQWQ-LD: WQWQ-LP

 WQWQ-LP began broadcasting on February 12, 2001.
 It was owned by Engles Communications of Santa Barbara, California, and primarily served to rebroadcast WQTV-LP, which remained owned by Murray State; the combined service was known as "UPN 9/24", with WQTV-LP having recently moved from channel 46 to channel 24.
 Owner Steve Engles was familiar with the market; he had owned KBSI-TV from 1989 to 1995.
 The launch of the new Paducah station provided a renewed opportunity for the Kentucky Broadcasters Association to criticize Murray State for selling advertising on WQTV.

 In 2002, Engles bought WQTV-LP from Murray State, then Raycom Media, owner of KFVS-TV in Cape Girardeau, Missouri, bought both stations from Engles.
 Raycom's first priority was to improve the signal quality from the transmitters.
 The UPN feed and other programming were now received in Cape Girardeau and sent to the analog transmitters in Paducah and Murray, as well as local cable companies, as a digital subchannel of KFVS-TV.
 In addition, KFVS-TV began producing a 9 p.m. local newscast for WQTV–WQWQ, which was anchored from the station's new Paducah news bureau.

 The WB and UPN merged to form The CW in 2006; WDKA quickly signed with competitor MyNetworkTV, leaving WQWQ–WQTV with The CW affiliation.
 The station branded as "Heartland's CW".
 Simultaneously, production of the 9 p.m. newscast moved to Cape Girardeau, and it was relaunched as a local news program focusing on Southeast Missouri; Heartland News at 9 was discontinued on July 29, 2007.

 Beginning in 2011, WQWQ–WQTV began airing programming from MeTV outside of The CW, news rebroadcasts, and other programs.
 This ended on January 1, 2020, when KFVS moved MeTV to a dedicated 12.4 subchannel.
 The CW service was then rebranded KFVS Too in 2021, in acknowledgement of its broadcast as subchannel 12.2.

 WQWQ-LP and WQTV-LP were both obligated to convert to digital by July 13, 2021, as part of the Digital TV transition for low-powered TV stations.
 In early 2015, a construction permit was issued for both WQTV-LP and WQWQ-LP to convert to digital.
 WQTV-LP went off the air in 2019, and Gray Television surrendered its license for cancellation on February 10, 2021.
 On June 22, 2021, WQWQ-LP was licensed for digital operation and changed its call sign to WQWQ-LD.

 Telemundo affiliation

-In 2023, WQWQ relocated its transmission facility to its current location at KFVS' tower in Cape Girardeau.
+In 2023, WQWQ relocated its transmission facility to its current location at KFVS's tower in Cape Girardeau.
 That same year, the station became affiliated with Telemundo, becoming the market's first Spanish-language television station.